gosantos/transport_tacker/README.md

 ### City range vehicles control

-The method was created used the algorithim it follows: http://www.geodatasource.com/developers/javascript
+The method was created using the following algorithm: http://www.geodatasource.com/developers/javascript

 The method *isOutOfLimit* in the file *models/city.js* controls that.